Members

 Giacomo Piccinini • MS • Graduate 2017

-“My MS thesis is focused on developing the Tounge Venture’s first device, that enables the detection of the tongue position on the palate.
+“My MS thesis is focused on developing the first generation of the Intra-Oral wearbles that enabled the detection of the tongue position.
 This device could be used as an assistive or human arguments device .”
 Giacomo’s Thesis title is “Tongue-To-Speech (TTS): Wearable Wireless Assistive Device for Augmented Speech”.

 Giacomo is currently a Business Analyst at Panakes Partners.